fenago/ml-workshop/lab_guides/Lab_6.md

     ```

-The file should contain a total of 45,211 instances, each with 16
-features and one class label, which can be verified by printing the
-shape of the variable holding the dataset.
-The class label is binary, of
-the `yes` or `no` type, and indicates whether the
-client subscribes to a term deposit with the bank.

-Each instance represents a client of the bank, while the features
-capture demographic information, as well as data regarding the nature of
-the contact with the client during the current (and previous)
-promotional campaign.

 The following table displays brief descriptions of all 16 features.
 This
 will help you determine the relevance of each feature to the study, and